-Ask any female traveller and without a doubt Croatia is on her list of places to see.
-Islands and beaches, waterfalls and national parks; there’s so much on offer that caters to all interests.
-However most travellers head to the larger cities of Split and Dubrovnik, or the popular islands like Hvar.
+However, most travelers head to the larger cities of Split and Dubrovnik or the popular islands like Hvar.
 But having just been to all of the above, let me let you ladies in on a little secret; Zadar is where it’s at.

 1. Beaches and Swimming

-To make things even better; anything goes at the beaches and no one judges.
-Which means no matter your size, you don’t need to feel self-conscious in your own bathing suit when local grandmas are rocking itty bitty bikinis.
+To make things even better, anything goes at the beaches, and no one judges.
+This means no matter your size; you don’t need to feel self-conscious in your own bathing suit when local grandmas are rocking itty bitty bikinis.
 So take off your cover-up and soak up the sun!

 2. It’s Incredibly Safe